What Is Confinement In Pregnancy

-We are not just saying this to help you get into the process of regaining your strength or to supplement baby with the necessities when you breastfeed.
-We are insisting on this because studies have shown that good nutrition (with good moral support) prevent mood swings and hence decrease postpartum depression.
+We are not just saying this to help you get into the process of regaining your strength or to supplement the baby with the necessities when you breastfeed.
+We are insisting on this because studies have shown that good nutrition (with good moral support) prevents mood swings and hence decrease postpartum depression.

 Before you roll your eyes at us and mumble that you already know that, allow us to emphasise why we are not just telling you, but writing it in capital letters and highlighting it.

 Do get a postnatal massage if possible.

 The benefits of getting a massage are tenfold.
-Not only does the massage provide relaxation, it releases stress, relieves aches on shoulders and neck, hastens the reduction of fluid retention, helps the uterus to shrink to its original size and reduces cellulite.
+Not only does the massage provide relaxation, but it also releases stress, relieves aches on the shoulders and neck, hastens the reduction of fluid retention, helps the uterus to shrink to its original size and reduces cellulite.
 If you have delivered via C-section, then consult a massage therapist before you partake in this massage.

 Nursing affects the hormones and thus would leave you exhausted.
 There is no such thing as too much rest for a mother who has just given birth.
 Try and master the art of catnapping.
-This will be extra beneficial when you need to wake up in the middle of the night and feed baby.
+This will be extra beneficial when you need to wake up in the middle of the night and feed the baby.